-• First we need to modify the backlog queue to become 80:
+• First, we need to modify the backlog queue to become 80:

-sysctl -w net.ipv4.tcp_max_syn_backlog=80
+seed@VM:~/.../Labsetup\$ sudo sysct1 -w net.ipv4.tcp_max_syn_backlog=80

-- We provide a Python program called synflood.py, but we have intentionally left out some essential data in the code.
-This code sends out spoofed TCP SYN packets, with randomly generated source IP address, source port, and sequence number. - Students should finish the code, it should target the default port for Telnet. - The following table contains some information about the arugments used in the python program:
+- We provide a Python program called synflood.py.
+This code sends out spoofed TCP SYN packets, with randomly generated source IP address, source port, and sequence number. - The following table contains some information about the arguments used in the python program: